dippynark/cicd-demo/README.md

 kubectl get svc -n ingress-nginx ingress-nginx-controller
 ```

-Point the Lighthouse webhook domain (`lighthouse.DOMAIN`) and the Tekton Dashboard domain
+Point the Lighthouse webhook domain (`lighthouse.$DOMAIN`) and the Tekton Dashboard domain
-(`tekton.DOMAIN`) at the Nginx ingress external IP.
+(`tekton.$DOMAIN`) at the Nginx ingress external IP.
 Eventually the certificates should be
 provisioned:

 ```sh